Pinktail triggerfish

-The pinktail triggerfish (Melichthys vidua) is a species of triggerfish native to the Indo-Pacific.
-It is very dark green (often appears almost black) with translucent white anal and second dorsal fins, and a pink caudal fin from which it gets its name.
-They are found exclusively around shallow reefs where they live their whole lives.
-Pinktail triggerfish are also not uncommon in the aquarium trade.
+The pinktail triggerfish (Melichthys vidua) is a species of triggerfish native to the Indo-Pacific region.
+It is very dark green (often appearing almost black), with translucent white anal and second dorsal fins and a pink caudal fin (from which it gets its common name).
+This fish is found exclusively around shallow reefs, where it spends its entire life.

 Description

-Pinktail Triggerfish have a football-shaped, compressiform body, which can grow up to 40 centimeters (16 in) in length.
-Like all triggerfish species, their first dorsal fin is composed of three spines that can be “triggered” up and down to lock the fish inside crevices to thwart predators.
-They also have great control of their other fins, including symmetrical anal and second dorsal fins that undulate left and right and serve as the fishes primary method of locomotion.
-Their pink caudal fin can also be splayed from a squared to a wide rounded, almost truncated shape for different burst movement options.
-Their pectoral fins are rather unremarkable apart from being a much brighter green, and their pelvic fins are nearly invisible, being quietly tucked underneath their ventral side.
-Pinktail triggerfish possess a small terminal mouth, as well as small eyes due to their preference for bright, shallow reefs.
-Their body is covered in tough cycloid scales, and their opercula (gill flaps) are not visible but are hidden underneath their skin, and instead have a single gill slit.
+The pinktail triggerfish has an oval body and may grow up to 40 cm in length, and is not sexually dimorphic.
+Like all triggerfish species, the first dorsal fin is composed of three spines that can be “triggered” up and down (to lock the fish inside crevices to thwart predators when necessary), and the anal and second dorsal fins, undulating left and right, serve as the primary method of locomotion.
+The caudal fin, notably pink, can be splayed from a squared to a wide rounded, almost truncated shape for different burst movement options.
+The pectoral fins are rather unremarkable (apart from being bright green), and the pelvic fins are nearly invisible, being quietly tucked underneath the ventral side.
+The pinktail triggerfish has a small terminal mouth, as well as small eyes, and the body is covered in tough cycloid scales.